 Atlas Coal Mine was in operation from 1911 to 1979, when declining use of coal caused this and other coal mines in Drumheller to shut down.
 Visitors can tour the large mine, including machines exhibited outside, train cars, a huge tipple (the structure that provided access to the mine and is used to transport coal to train cars), and underground portions of the mine.

-Note that the tipple and underground portions are only accessible by guided tour, but there are no guided tours available at the time I write this (late 2020), but the rest of the mine is still open.
+Note that the tipple and underground portions are only accessible by guided tour, when available.

 Places to Visit Beyond Drumheller

 To extend your Drumheller trip, that are several worthwhile attractions within 1-2 hours that you can easily add on.
 If you enjoyed Drumheller, then you will probably also love Dinosaur Provincial Park (1 hr 45 min SE of Drumheller).